+ 44 (0)7720 289033

 |Castles & Palaces|

-You may want to explore London on foot, and it’s a fantastic way to see different parts of the city.
+A highlights tour of London on foot and using some public transport is a great way to explore London.
 It could be Westminster to focus on government and royalty, or the historic City of London with its Roman origins, perhaps a walk spanning the two walking via Covent Garden at the heart of London's theatre district.
-A half day walk (4 hours)tailored to your interests covers quite a bit of ground and will leave you with a good sense of the layout of London and its history.

 London Blue Badge